MSBassSinger/MyShips/README.md

 The images were acquired beforehand.
 This is an abbreviated example to show what I could do in Xamarin Forms given a short time, to illustrate that I could do more complex Xamarin Forms projects given more time.

+The aspp was recently updatyed in about 6 hours to targte Xamarin Forms 4.8